National Shrine Basilica of Our Lady of Ransom

 The National Shrine Basilica of Our Lady of Ransom aka Vallarpadam Basilica (Malayalam: വല്ലാര്പാടം പള്ളി, Cochin Portuguese: Basílica de Nossa Senhora do Resgate) located in Vallarpadam, a suburb in Ernakulam, in the city of Kochi, is a minor basilica and a major Christian pilgrimage centre in India.
-Around 5 million people visit the basilica every year.
-It is the most important Marian shrine in India.
-People from all parts of the world irrespective of caste or creed go to the church to seek the blessings of the Blessed Virgin Mary, mother of Jesus, popularly known as "Vallarpadathamma".
+Around 5 million Christian visit the basilica every year.

 Change of status

-The Roman Catholic Church has raised the historic Marian pilgrimage destination on the Vallarpadam Island to the status of a national pilgrim centre.
-The documents related to the raising of the status of the Our Lady of Ransom Church on the island were handed over recently to the Archbishop of Varappuzha Daniel Acharuparampil by the president of the Catholic Bishops' Conference of India, Cardinal Telesphore Toppo.
+On September 12th 2004 the Catholic Bishops Conference of India raised this pilgrim center to the status of a "National Shrine".
+The following December Pope John Paul II granted the honorific title of Minor Basilica to the church.
+Documents related to the raising of the status of the Our Lady of Ransom Church on the island were delivered to the Archbishop of Varappuzha Daniel Acharuparampil by the president of the Catholic Bishops' Conference of India, Cardinal Telesphore Toppo.

 Location

 Vallarpadam is situated next to Bolgatty Island on the west, and linked to the Ernakulam mainland via the new Goshree bridges.
 It is about 3.5 km in length in the north-south direction and hosts a population of 10,000 people.
 Vallarpadam is about one kilometer (½ mile) away from the Ernakulam mainland.